 It requires effort and dedication on the part of those who bring us joy through their artful presentation of music.
 They transport us into the peaceful realm of pure harmony, or, with exuberance, open our eyes wide with exciting foot-stomping, gutsy musical rendition.

 Blues, ragtime, romance, show tunes, old tunes - somber, lively, spiritual, classical - you will hear a seasonal and varied production of music to warm your soul and lift your spirit.
 We have proudly presented programs such as the “Richard Rodgers Anthology,” Bach’s “Magnificat,” and Bernstein’s “Chichester Psalms.”
 Join us and hear the music come alive for your enjoyment!

-Meet Noah Horn!
-Director extraordinaire of The Madison Chorale!
+The Madison Chorale was fortunate to work under the direction of Noah Horn, Director of the chorale for the 2013-2014 and 2014-2015 seasons.
 Noah grew up in Davenport, Iowa, and at an early age began playing music on a calculator that produced the appropriate major scale degree whenever a number was pressed.
-He serves as the music director of Grosse Pointe Woods Presbyterian Church, The Madison Chorale, and founder and co-director for Audivi Vocem.
-He has completed the coursework for a doctorate in conducting at Yale University, and holds master’s degrees in conducting and organ performance from Yale.
+He serves as the music director of Grosse Pointe Woods Presbyterian Church, and founder and co-director for Audivi Vocem.
+He completed the coursework for a doctorate in conducting at Yale University, and holds a master degree in conducting and organ performance from Yale.
 He attended Oberlin College for undergraduate study in organ.

 Maureen Kennedy, Director Emeritus, 1978–2013